facebookarchive/fbtracert/README.md

 ### Main goroutine

 This one is responsible for starting all other goroutines, and then assembling their output.
-It is also responsible for terminated the unnecessary Senders.
+It is also responsible for terminating the unnecessary Senders.
 This is done by seeing what TTL hops actually return TCP RST messages; once we receive TCP RST for TTL x, we can safely stop all senders for TTL > x

-The main loop expect to receive all "Probes" from the channels fed by the Sender goroutines.
+The main loop expects to receive all "Probes" from the channels fed by the Sender goroutines.
 The Sender will close its output channels once its done sending.
 This serves as an indicator that all sending has completed.
 After that, we wait a few more seconds all tell the TcpReceiver and IcmpReceiver to stop by closing their "signal" channel.